 The main banks in Saudi Arabia now offer mobile banking apps so that customers can access accounts and make payments from their mobile phones and tablets.
 There are also specific mobile-only banks.

-Banking solutions for those who have their own companies in Saudi Arabia are generally restricted to bank account services.
+Doing business in Saudi Arabia means you’ll need the appropriate business bank accounts.
+However, banking solutions for those who have their own companies in Saudi Arabia are generally restricted to bank account services.

 Thanks to relationships with correspondent banks, a range of banking providers in Saudi Arabia offer easy money transfer services between different countries.
 Some banks, such as Arab Bank, allow customers to send money abroad from ATMs.